mykelalvis/FT/Traveller/Adventures/Great Rift/Islands in the Rift.md

 The wreck of the launch was bought by a salvage company out of Amondiage and dismantled in situ.
 No bodies were recovered from the wreck, though two survivors were reportedly rescued and placed in cryogenic stasis to Amondiage.
 No other records exist but the remainder of the crew are presumed lost in the crash.
 Trying to find details of the incident at Houillon simply turns up a report of a ‘firearms-related incident’ that day, which is vague to the point of uselessness.

 The Travellers’ codes are readily accepted and the vessel opens her doors for them.
 Inside, many rooms look as if the crew just popped out for a coffee.
 Personal effects stand on shelves in the crew cabins; clothes hang in closets.
-Other chambers are less pleasant; the galley is a giant mass of mould where the remains of a meal has festered for months.
+Other chambers are less pleasant; the galley is a giant mass of mold where the remains of a meal has festered for months.
 At first glance, the ship needs nothing more than a cleanup and good set of preflight checks.
 Closer inspection shows this is not so.

 The ship’s electronics are mostly intact and security seems to be in place – it does not appear that anyone has penetrated the electronic security on her critical systems, though there is evidence that the flight logs have been downloaded if anyone thinks to look for it.
 More seriously, some control systems simply do not work.
 Inspection reveals that control pathways have been interrupted at various points.
 ‘Interrupted’ means either severing of control pathways or removal of components.
 Perfect Stranger has been deliberately disabled.